nildontsleep/resoflip/README.md

 ---

-## 🛠️ Config: `resoflip.toml`
+## 🛠️ Configuration: `resoflip.toml`

-On first run, a file called `resoflip.toml` will be created in the same directory:
+On first run, a configuration file is created:

 ```toml
 [native]